braylonsteffen/MMM-Todoist2/README.md

 ## Attribution

-This project is based on work done by Paul-Vincent Roll in the MMM-Wunderlist module. (https://github.com/paviro/MMM-Wunderlist)
+MMM-Todoist2 is based on MMM-Todoist by Chris Brooker. (https://github.com/cbrooker/MMM-Todoist) This project is based on work done by Paul-Vincent Roll in the MMM-Wunderlist module. (https://github.com/paviro/MMM-Wunderlist)

 The MIT License (MIT)
 =====================

-Copyright © 2016 Chris Brooker
+Copyright © 2025 Zach Raudebaugh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation